 - Identify the high value work that require longer focused efforts.

 - Automate, delegate, eliminate the first set.
-(The ID2 Method can help with this)

 - Focus on the second set taking appropriate mental breaks to make sure you are as productive as you can be.